BlinkDL/RWKV-LM/README.md

 Write out the formulas for "token at pos 2" and "token at pos 3" and you will get the idea:
 * a and b: EMAs of kv and k.
 * c and d: a and b combined with self-attention.

+kv / k is the memory mechanism.
+The token with high k can be remember for a long period, if W is close to 1 in the channel.

 The pseudocode (execution from top to bottom):